-As the prices of silver tumbled last month, the Perth Mint saw the Australian sales of bullion gold escalate to a nine-month high while the silver jumped to an eighth-month high in July.
+As the prices of silver tumbled last month, the Perth Mint saw the Australian sales of bullion gold escalate to a nine-month high while the silver jumped to an eight-month high in July.
 Mint bullion sales also shot passed their year-ago levels.

 Last month, Perth Mint’s order of gold coins and gold bars speared to 51,088 ounces, a 67% rise from the 31,019 ounces sold out in June.
 This is also more than double than the 25,103 ounces sold in July 2014.
 It was also the highest tally since October last year.
 For the year to date, gold sales combine to 219,738 ounces, 17.4% dip from the same period last year when they reached 266,094 ounces.